chiedza-ikpeh/hangman362/README.md

 ## Project Description

--  what it does
+- What it does...
-- the aim of the project
+- What is the aim of the project ...
-- what you learned
+- What you learned...

 ## Installation Instructions